1911 - 1941: The Union Pacific Coal Company's No. 4 mine at Hanna, Wyoming

 Notes from Bob Leathers

-The Union Pacific Coal Company's Hanna No. 4 mine opened mine development on April 4, 1911 and opened coal production in 1912.
+The Union Pacific Coal Company's Hanna No. 4 Mine opened mine development on April 4, 1911 and opened coal production in 1912.
+The No.1 Mine was partly built from salvaged parts of the No. 1 Mine after the March 28, 1908 explosion.
 The mine produced only 29,583 tons of coal in its first year.
-The mine closed production in 1941 when the mining operations were moved out of Hanna to the new 4A mine facility north of town.
+The mine closed production at the end of 1941 when the mining operations were moved out of Hanna to the new 4A Mine facility north of town.
 The mine operated in Hanna for 30 years and produced 10,226,125 tons of coal with a peak work force of 331workers.
-The Hanna Basin mines (Hanna, Elmo, Sampo, Carbon, Dana, and Wagon mines) experienced a total of 372 miner deaths.
-The No. 4 mine in Hanna was responsible for 24 of the 372 deaths.
+The Hanna Basin Mines (Hanna, Elmo, Sampo, Carbon, Dana, and Wagon mines) experienced a total of 373 miner deaths.
+The No. 4 Mine in Hanna was responsible for 24 of the 373 deaths.

 Union Pacific Coal Company's No. 4 Mine and Town of Hanna